 The images below reflect examples of appropriate conditions for the three sidewalk zones.
 These examples are illustrative and may not reflect all applicable development standards.

 BUILDING FRONTAGE ZONE

-Frontage Zones may include planters to add greenery
+Frontage Zones may include planters to add some greenery to sidewalks

 Frontage Zones may be used to accommodate outdoor dining